Aptacode/Aptacode.TaskPlex/README.md

 ### Applying Tasks
 ```
-//Create a DoubleTransformation on the 'With' property of 'myObject' from its current width to the result of the specified function which will be evaluated when the transformation is applied.
-The transformation will occur over 100ms and will update the property every 10ms.
+//Create a DoubleTransformation on the 'With' property of 'myObject'.
+//Animate the Width property from its current value to the result of the specified function.
+//The function will be evaluated when the transformation is ran by the TaskCoordinator.
+//The transformation will occur over 100ms and will update the property every 10ms.

   PropertyTransformation transformation = new DoubleTransformation(
       myObject,